 Field Description Use SSC proxy (Optional) If you have set up a proxy for Fortify Software Security Center integrations, you can select this check box to use it for webhooks.
-For information about how to configure a proxy for Fortify Software Security Center integrations, see "Configuring a Proxy for Fortify Software Security Center Integrations" on page 123.
+For information about how to configure a proxy for Fortify Software Security Center integrations, see "Configuring a Proxy for Fortify Software Security Center Integrations" on page 127.
 Content Type Displays the format used for the payload to be delivered.
 Note: For this release, JSON is the only content type supported.
 Secret (Optional) Enter a webhook secret to be used to verify the data integrity and authenticity of POST requests.
 The secret is used to calculate a hash-based message authentication code (HMAC), which is communicated to the payload destination via the "X-SSC-Signature" header.
 The code is calculated using the HMAC-SHA256 algorithm.
 The secret is used as a key and the payload body (with HTTP "Date" header value appended) is used as a message.
 The HMAC value is then encoded as a hexadecimal number with the prefix sha256=.
 Which events would you like to trigger this webhook?
 Do one of the following: To have the following events included in the payload, select Send me everything!
 (This applies to all current and future events.)
-Global events: USER_CREATED USER_DELETED USER_UPDATED LOCAL_USER_ACCOUNT_LOCKED APP_VERSION_CREATED APP_VERSION_DELETED REPORT_GENERATION_COMPLETE
+To include a focused subset of events in the payload, select Let me select individual events, and then, in the Global Events and Application version events lists, (described below) select the check boxes for the events to include in the payload.